The most money and lowest monthly payment for your renovation

 Is Renovating a Good Investment?

 Any financial advisor will tell you that there are a lot of smarter and easier places to invest your money and get a better return.
-But renovating your home is a really unique investment because it kills two birds with one stone: it improves your quality of life, and it adds value at the same time.
+But renovating your home is a really unique investment because it kills two birds with one stone: it improves your quality of life, and adds value at the same time.

 Your home is an appreciating asset - and therefore it makes sense to put money into it over time to keep it in good condition, especially toward safety hazards, or broken/non-functioning parts.